Skip to Content

 Road Travel

 Calculate the total estimated emissions of road travel.
-The distance between the locations will be calculated by considering the actual rail network where possible.
-Otherwise the road distance will be used.
+The distance between the locations will be calculated by considering the actual road network where possible.

 Parameters